Here's How Many Carbs You Can Eat a Day to Lose Weight

 If his numbers are lower than you were expecting, don't sweat it.
 Try any of these best low-carb, packaged snacks for weight loss to whittle your carb levels down to exactly where they need to be.

 How many carbs should I eat to lose weight?

 For someone weighing 150 pounds, White recommends 150-200 grams of carbs a day and 200-250 for men.
 The rest of us will have to do a little math to gauge our perfect carb levels.
 According to the Dietary Guidelines for Americans, carbs should make up 45-65 percent of your daily calorie intake, which is why a low-carb diet is classified as one where less than 45 percent of your calories are from carbs.
 So if you're consuming 2,000 calories a day, that's less than 225 grams of carbs.

 Being mindful also means being selective about which carbs you're choosing to cut.
 Simple carbs like soda and white bread can spike blood sugar and fast forward hunger pangs, so you should cut those before cutting complex carbs.
 Complex carbs are found in whole grains and vegetables and are referred to as "dietary starches" that steadily release energy.
-Even these healthier choices can add up, though, so keep an eye out for low-carb options: half a cup of sweet potatoes has 21 grams of carbs and a slice of Nature's Own Double Fiber Wheat bread has 11 grams.
+Even these healthier choices can add up, though, so keep an eye out for low-carb options: half a cup of sweet potatoes has 21 grams of carbs and a slice of typical sprouted bread has around 15 grams.

 So if it isn't clear already, we'll give it to you straight: There is no universal amount of carb consumption for best weight loss results.
 It's different for every person, and it's strategic.